 1812 - The entire area was rocked with repeated earthquakes resulting in a native uprising because they thought the Great Spirit was angry with the Padres.

 Big Bear Lake was a mecca for gold mining before it was a popular four-season resort.
 History records show that in 1860, a bear hunter named William Holcomb discovered gold in the area now called Holcomb Valley.
 After tracking a bear’s blood trail to a creek, he found gleaming flakes of gold in the water.
 Word spread and Southern California’s largest gold rush began!
 Until about 1875, the area was heavily populated with prospectors and their families.

 All that remains of the gold rush days are some relics and weathered structures from days of yore.
 Self guide brochures for visitors looking to rediscover Big Bear's 'wild west' are available at the Big Bear Visitor Center, the Big Bear Discovery Center, and the Big Bear Museum.

 How Big Bear got its name…

-It should be noted however that this name originally referred to what is now Baldwin Lake, as today's Big Bear Lake did not exist until the early 1900s.
+It should be noted that this name referred to what is now Baldwin Lake.
+Today's Big Bear Lake did not exist until the late 1800s and early 1900s.